ExoRealityGames/ExoG/README.md

 --------------------------------------------------------------------------------

-ExoG is a game engine being developed by Mia B. Regula (doing business as ExoReality™ Games).
+ExoG™ is a game engine being developed by Mia B. Regula (doing business as ExoReality™ Games).
 The intention is to create a basic game engine that supports continuous integration and delivery, both failfast and failsafe exception handling, the ECS programming model, and a node-based programming model built on